-The resources were recalculated by Beacon Hill in 1988 for Suntac Minerals Corporation using a minimum mining width of 5 feet (instead of 4 feet) with similar results.
-Their resource estimate was "limited to those areas where continuous sampling data was available along drifts, raises and stope backs, etc and where it appears that minimal development work would be required to access the resource".
-That calculation showed a total probable and possible resource of 244,420 tons grading 0.33 oz/ton Au with 132,210 tons grading 0.33 oz/ton Au classed as probable and 112,210 tons at 0.32 oz/ton Au classed as possible.
+The resources were recalculated by Beacon Hill in 1988 for Suntac Minerals Corporation ("Suntac") using a minimum mining width of 5 feet (instead of 4 feet) with similar results.
+Their resource estimate was "limited to those areas where continuous sampling data was available along drifts, raises and stope backs, etc, and where it appears that minimal development work would be required to access the resource".
+That calculation showed a total probable and possible resource of 244,420 tons grading 0.33 oz/ton Au with 132,210 tons grading 0.33 oz/ton Au classed as probable.
 In 1989, Beacon Hill added further probable and possible mining resource from 27 drill holes completed by Suntac.
 They estimated that the drilling had increased the resource by 380,000 tons grading 0.39 opt (probable) and 820,000 tons grading 0.39 opt (possible) which, added to their previously calculated resource, brought the overall resource potential up to 1,450,000 tons grading 0.38 opt (diluted) above the lowest worked level of the mine (600 level at elevation - 462 feet Below Sea Level 'BSL').

 Montgomery Consultants were commissioned to conduct a geostatistical estimation of the geological resource for the Polaris-Taku Deposit in 1991.
 G.H.
-Giroux carried out this review and calculated a total resource of 2,225,000 tons grading 0.433 oz/ton based on a geostatistical approach using a cut-off grade of 0.25 oz/ton Au.
+Giroux performed this review and calculated a total resource of 2,225,000 tons grading 0.433 oz/ton based on a geostatistical approach using a cut-off grade of 0.25 oz/ton Au.
 These resources were divided into 333,000 tons grading 0.437 oz/ton Au (probable) and 1,892,000 tons grading 0.432 oz/ton (possible).
 The calculation discounted much of the reserves around the old workings and did not include dilution and minimum mining width provisions.
-These calculations were based on both old and new drilling and extended the resource base down to roughly 1200 feet BSL.
+These calculations were based on both old and new drilling and extended the resource base down to roughly 1,200 feet BSL.

 Watts, Griffis, and McOuat were contracted to review the previous resources in August 1992.
 Their review incorporated the residual resources within the mine workings, as calculated by Beacon Hill in 1989, into their overall estimate of a total (diluted) mineral resource of 1,600,000 tons at 0.46 oz/ton Au.
 Their calculations were based upon a minimum mining width of 5 feet or 15% dilution and a cut-off grade of 0.25 oz/ton Au.
-The improvement in grade stems from the inclusion of new deeper holes that extend the known mineralization to a depth of 1200 feet BSL and exclusion of lower grade material previously included in the Montgomery estimate.
+The improvement in grade stems from the inclusion of new deeper holes that extend the known mineralization to a depth of 1,200 feet BSL and exclusion of lower grade material previously included in the Montgomery estimate.

-Giroux was further contracted to provide resource updates throughout 1992 and in February 1995 he recalculated the resources for the deeper drilled portions of the "C" Zone.
-The total resources calculated by Giroux are summarized on Table 11 of the Report.
-His calculations are based on an in-situ estimation with a 0.25 oz/ton Au cut-off.
+Giroux was further contracted to provide resource updates throughout 1992, and in February 1995 he recalculated the resources for the deeper drilled portions of the "C" Zone.
+The total resources calculated by Giroux were summarized in his updated report prepared in 1995.
+His calculations were based on an in-situ estimation with a 0.25 oz/ton Au cut-off.
 He did not include any of the North zone drilling.